teusH/MySense/docs/wifi.md

     sudo ip link set dev wlan1 up
     ifconfig    # this should show wlan0 and wlan1
 ```
-You should add the iw and ip partsin an executable shell file e.g. `/etc/network/if-up.d/virtual_wifi` if virtual wifi device should survive a reboot.
+You should add the iw and ip parts in an executable shell file e.g. `/etc/network/if-up.d/virtual_wifi` if virtual wifi device should survive a reboot.

 Or use the install shell script `./INSTALL.sh WLAN1`